Trade Stock Indices

 Charts

 A stock chart provides a visual representation of trading prices (drawn on the y-axis) against time (drawn on the x-axis) for indices.
-The movement of market prices is plotted on these charts.
+The movement of market prices is plotted & drawn on these charts.
 The chart can be drawn as candle charts like the one below or as line charts or bar charts.

 Chart Candlestick Charts - Chart - Draw Candles Charts on Trading Platform

-Chart - Candlesticks Charts
+Chart - Candles Charts

 The three common types of charts used in indices are: